 - Special Education testing, tutoring, and advising is available upon request.

 - Families to provide supervision of students during the week, and communicate with school personnel about academic progress at least twice a week.
 Families are NOT required to turn in work samples, achieve specific test scores, or maintain school records.

 - Students to be tested three to four times per year for academic progress in language arts and mathematics.
 Students in grades 3-8 take the Oregon State Smarter Balanced (common core) tests as part of their required testing.

-- Students who are dropped from the program return all materials purchased by SLC for assessment and potential re-use.
+- Students who are dropped or withdrawn from the program are to return all materials purchased by SLC for assessment and potential re-use.